jsiegenthaler/homebridge-eosstb/README.md

 If you like this plugin, consider buying me a coffee!<br>
 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>

-# Update January 2024
+# Update February 2024
 Logon methods for many providers changed in January 2024.
 The latest version, v2.3.x, resolves the logon issues for CH and PL.
 I have not yet had confirmation from NL, BE or SK.
+In early February I have heard that NL may not be working, but I need some confirmation.

+## Help Wanted for GB and IE
 For GB and IE, the logon method is not yet working.
 Refer Issue [#112](https://github.com/jsiegenthaler/homebridge-eosstb/issues/112).
-If you wish to help, please get in touch.
+If are able to help, please get in touch.

 ## Readme Applicability
 Due to the adding of features and functions, this Readme applies from v2.3.0.
 For prior versions, please see the [eosstb release history on npm](https://www.npmjs.com/package/homebridge-eosstb?activeTab=versions).